 Complicit students may be sanctioned to the same extent as if they had committed the prohibited act.
 Students are accountable for their guests’ behavior and may be sanctioned under this provision as if they had committed the violations themselves.

-4.3 Alcohol/Drug Use
+3.3 Alcohol on NDSU Property

-NDSU maintains an alcohol/drug free campus, subject to minor exceptions noted below.
-Section 155 of the NDSU Policy Manual: Alcohol and Other Drugs applies to students, campus organizations and employees, regardless of the individual’s age. (see Section 155: Unlawful and Unauthorized Use by Students and Employees at www.ndsu.edu/policy/155.htm).
+Regardless of a person’s age, the manufacture, sale, transfer, purchase, transportation, possession, use or consumption of alcohol and/or possession or display of empty alcohol beverage containers anywhere on NDSU owned or controlled property and/or sponsored events is prohibited except as authorized by NDSU Policy 155, Alcohol and Other Drugs: Unlawful and Unauthorized Use by Students and Employees

-43.3.1 Alcohol on NDSU Property
+3.4 Off Campus Alcohol

-Manufacture, sale, transfer, purchase, transportation, possession, use or consumption of an alcoholic beverage anywhere on NDSU property (including university vehicles, regardless of location), are all prohibited.
-Exceptions may include lawful possession of alcohol in on-campus professional staff residences, fraternity houses (in certain circumstances), president’s residence and other special exceptions as granted in writing by the president.
-Special exceptions must be educational in nature and comply with requirements outlined in section 4.3.8 of this document.
+3.5 Drugs Other Than Alcohol

-4.3.2 Behaviors While Under the Influence of Alcohol or Other Drugs
+3.6 Conduct While Under the Influence of Alcohol or Other Drugs

-Being under the influence of alcohol or other drugs is a violation of this code while a person is on university owned or controlled property, or at an NDSU sponsored or supervised function, and the person
+Being under the influence of alcohol or other drugs is a violation of this code when the person

 a) Endangers, or may endanger, the safety of others, property or themselves; or